 DIY Wildflower Field Guide

 Back at home, we printed out tiny contact sheet size photos on regular printer paper.
 The whole process took about a minute.
 I printed straight from File Explorer in Windows 8.
+(Update: it works the same way in Windows 10.)
 I held down the Shift key and selected all the photos I wanted to print.
 Then I clicked on Share and chose Print.
 Next, I scrolled down the right side and selected Contact Sheet.
 Then I clicked print.
 Here’s a screenshot –

 If you have a different computer setup, search “how to print a contact sheet” and you should find what you need.